 Why is customer value important?

 Satisfaction.
-The main reason customer value is important is because it affects customer satisfaction.
+Customer value is important because it affects customer satisfaction.
 A rational customer will compare the benefits and costs.
-They buy a product if the benefits outweigh the costs, giving them satisfaction.
+They will buy a product if the benefits outweigh the costs, giving them satisfaction.

 Market position.
 By creating superior value, your company can encourage your customers to be loyal.
 It is also the reason competitors’ customers switch to your product.
 It all ultimately contributes to increasing your market share.